jrbuchanan02/garbage-os/source/readme.md

 but not-`EVIL` system.
 It doesn't (and should **never**) reflect opinions on the architecture (I quite love 6502), but instead reflects a perceived probability of difficult-to-trace down bugs.

+## How some things might work
+This section is for describing how some systems within GOS might work.
+If you are a developer for a modern operating system, you can take these ideas for your own use.
+Even if you do not credit Garbage OS.

+1. Updates that require restarting.
+    - Establish time that the user is not using the PC.
+    - Set wakeup timer (on EFI systems) using a call to `EFI_SYSTEM_TABLE->BootServices->SetWakeupTimer`.
+According to the UEFI standard, the PC will wake up at that time or the next moment it has sufficent power.
+    - Proceed with the update as normal, clearing the wakup timer.
+    <br> I do not know why Windows does not use this function for updates?
+    (Windows requests that your computer remain on before updates)